cakephp/docs/en/orm/entities.rst

         echo 'This article was saved already!';
     }

-If you are certain that an entity hash already been persisted, you can use ``isNew()`` as a setter::
+If you are certain that an entity has already been persisted, you can use ``isNew()`` as a setter::

     $article->isNew(false);